 Tirpitz's defensive capabilities had been improved after 'Obviate'.
-More Flak guns were emplaced in the Tromsø area and torpedo nets were laid around the battleship.
+More Flak guns had by now been emplaced in the Tromsø area and anti-torpedo nets had been laid around the battleship.
 These changes enhanced the protection offered by the Flak ships Nymphe and Thetis and also by several shore-based Flak batteries.
 Dredging operations to reduce the depth of the water below the battleship’s hull began on 1 November, and by 12 November were half complete.
 The smoke generators that had previously helped to shield Tirpitz in the Kaafjord were still being installed at the time of 'Catechism' and were not yet operational.
 In their place, seven fishing boats fitted with smoke generators were positioned near the battleship, but these were not capable of generating a smokescreen that could completely cover Tirpitz.

 A force of 38 German fighters was transferred to Bardufoss airfield after 'Obviate' to strengthen the Tromsø region’s air defences.
 These aircraft were part of Major Heinrich Ehrler’s Jagdgeschwader 5.
 The unit had been evacuated from Kirkenes in the far north-eastern region of Norway as Soviet forces advanced toward the town, and was disorganised at the time of 'Catechism'.
 Most of the pilots at Bardufoss were inexperienced and poorly trained, and the unit had not been properly briefed on Tirpitz's presence in the area.
 Ehrler arrived at Bardufoss on 9 November en route to Alta, and decided to remain there until the morning of 12 November to oversee an emergency training programme for the fighter pilots.

 The decision to launch 'Catechism' was made in the early hours of 12 November.
 A weather forecast generated during the afternoon of 11 November predicted that clouds might be encountered over northern Norway.
-One of the Mosquito meteorological aircraft flew over the area that evening and. after returning to Scotland shortly after midnight on the night of 11/12 November. its crew reported encountering patches of cloud.
+One of the Mosquito meteorological aircraft flew over the area that evening and, after returning to Scotland shortly after 00.00 on the night of 11/12 November, its crew reported encountering patches of cloud.
 Nevertheless, the commander of No. 5 Group, Air Marshal the Hon.
 Ralph Cochrane, decided to attempt another attack in the hope that the bombers would meet clear weather over Tromsø.